odys-z/hello/docsphinx/acadynamo/wordpress/wp-startup.rst

 .. image:: ../imgs/06-wp-docker-lab-page0.png

-This is a quick way to verify your Mysql connection is setup correctly.
+This is a quick way to verify your Docker image is setup / composed correctly and can be re-deployed anywhere in the future.

-Now go to Docker Labs (click Labs at Docker Hub page).
-Once logged in and created a new node, you can pull down your image uploaded just now.
-You can verify everyone can work with it or can be used latter on other servers.